MattMS/about.mattms.info/index.md

 But I know my way around [PostgreSQL](http://www.postgresql.org/) and those other popular SQL databases.

-Always interested in [Blender](https://www.blender.org/) scripting and trying to make pretty stuff.
+Interested in [Blender](https://www.blender.org/) for scripting and trying to make pretty stuff.